 The maximum amount of external borrowing the Council can have at any one time is governed by the Prudential Code, which was introduced in April 2004.
 The Prudential Code controls borrowing by reference to an Authorised Limit and Operational Boundary.
-The Council agreed the Prudential Indicator limits for 2010/11on 31 March 2010.
+The Council agreed the Prudential Indicator limits for 2011/12.

-There was no new long-term borrowing during the year.
+There was no new borrowing, long-term or short-term, during the year.